-STATES DISTRICT COURT STRICT OF COLUMBIA UNITED STATES OF AMERICA,) APR - 4 2012) Clerk, U.S. District & Bankruptcy Courts for the District of Columbia et al., Plaintiffs,) COUFIS IOF THE DISTICT OF COUNTER v.) $12 0361$) Civil Action No. BANK OF AMERICA CORP. et al.,) CIVILACIIOLENO.
-Defendants.)))))
+IN THE UNITED STATES DISTRICT COURT

+FOR THE DIST RICT OF COLUMBIA FILED UNITED STATES OF AMERICA, et al., APR = 4 2012 Clerk, U.S. District & Bankruptcy Courts for the District of Columbia Plaintiffs, v.
+BANK OF AMERICA CORP. et al., Defendants.
+12 ()361 Civil Action No